TaylorVellios/Wikipedia_US_Population_Scraper/README.md

 ![4](https://user-images.githubusercontent.com/14188580/115887739-d8986080-a417-11eb-9d50-5d4aad3bfe49.PNG)

 <br></br>
 Some columns for US_State_Data on Wikipedia are being ignored for the .csv output.
-Data reached by simple calculations or sorting can be done by the user.<br>
+Data reached by simple calculations or sorting can be done by the user.
+Similarly, the fourth column for County Data is being dropped as well.<br>
 Output files will be saved in an automatically created directory named /Wikipedia_Data/ <br></br>
 #### Samples of .csv Outputs:
 ![1](https://user-images.githubusercontent.com/14188580/115885169-498a4900-a415-11eb-9748-89a169350743.PNG)